geekwolf-cloud/geekwolf.cloud/docs/tag/azure.md

 ---
 layout: tag
 title: "Tag: Azure"
-description: Showing all posts with the tag 'Azure'
+description: Showing all posts with the tag 'Azure' to make it easier for you to find all the GeekWolf posts that you're interested in
 tag: azure
 permalink: /tag/azure/
 ---